 Scope and overview: This is the most important part of the test strategy document.
 Scope and overview provide high-level information about the scope, purpose, and audience.
 In this section, you can also provide a description of business needs or technology under testing together with a product description.

-Test approach: This is an important section of the Test Strategy Document Template that defines how we are going to execute and test our software.
-This should include activities such as risk identification, pre-requisites for test planning, deliverables of testing methodologies, phases of testing, parameters to be measured, and any other thing related to the product under testing.
+Test approach: This is an important section of the Test Strategy Document Template that defines how to execute and test our software.
+This should include risk identification, test planning prerequisites, testing methodologies deliverables, testing phases, measurement parameters, and anything else related to the product under testing.

-Test approach can be categorized into two types: functional and non-functional tests.
-Functional sections in the template help you to define how we are going to test our software.
-Non-functional testing on the other hand is more about system behavior like performance, reliability, etc.
+Test approaches can be categorized into two types: functional and non-functional tests.
+Functional sections in the template help you define how we will test our software.
+On the other hand, non-functional testing is more about system behavior like performance, reliability, etc.

-Testing tools: The test strategy document should also include details about the tools that will be used for testing.
-It includes both manual and automated test scripts, plans for measurement of quality, data management plans, etc.
+Testing tools: The test strategy document should also include details about the tools used for testing.
+It includes manual and automated test scripts, plans for quality measurement, data management plans, etc.

-Industry standards to follow: In order to write a test strategy document, you should know about the best practices related to your fields of testing.
-This section will help you to define the standards by which you should follow for executing your tests and make sure they are not violating any industry requirements.
+Industry standards to follow: To write a test strategy document, you should know the best practices related to your testing fields.
+This section will help you define the standards you should follow for executing your tests and ensure they are not violating any industry requirements.

-Test deliverables: In this section, you can include the important deliverables that are related to testing such as test scenarios, checklists, and any other thing.
+Test deliverables: In this section, you can include the important deliverables related to testing, such as test scenarios, checklists, and other things.

 Requirement Traceability Matrix: It is helpful in tracking and keeping the requirement to quality plan correlation.
-It will help you to eliminate any gaps between testing requirements, test levels, test cases, etc.
+It will help you eliminate gaps between testing requirements, test levels, and cases.

-Risk and mitigation: Risks are like the challenges that may come in front of your project and needs to be considered while writing a test strategy document.
-This section also provides information about mitigation measures for risks and it will help you to tackle them effectively.
+Risk and mitigation: Risks are like the challenges that may come before your project and must be considered while writing a test strategy document.
+This section also provides information about mitigation measures for risks and will help you tackle them effectively.

-Reporting tool: This section contains the details of reporting tools that are going to be used for communicating with clients and other stakeholders about quality results.
+Reporting tool: This section contains the details of reporting tools that will be used to communicate with clients and other stakeholders about quality results.

-Test summary: This is the final section of the test strategy document that provides a summary of tested products, test results, and key findings.
+Test summary: This is the final section of the test strategy document that summarizes tested products, test results, and key findings.

 Test Strategy Document Template

 This template will help you to easily create your own test strategy document.
-Before using this template, you should know about all sections of it mentioned below.
-You can use any suitable format like MS Word or PDF file to draft your own test strategy document based on this structure.
+Before using this template, you should know about all the sections below.
+You can use any suitable format like MS Word or PDF to draft your test strategy document based on this structure.

-Overview: Introduction to project/product under review, brief description about its importance and objectives in context with business requirements that are needed to be achieved by delivering product.
+Overview: Introduction to project/product under review, brief description about its importance and objectives in context with business requirements that must be achieved by delivering product.

-Overall Test Approach: Details what testing approach will be implemented during the software development life cycle how it will be done, time and resources required for achieving it in context to the overall project plan.
+Overall Test Approach: Details what testing approach will be implemented during the software development life cycle, how it will be done, and the time and resources required for achieving it in context to the overall project plan.

-Testing tools: This section will include detailed information about the tools that the software testing team will use for achieving the defined goals of the project.
+Testing tools: This section will include detailed information about the tools that the software testing team will use to achieve the defined goals of the project.

-Industry standards to follow: This section will include checkpoints for the testing process if any standard (like ISO 9126, or any other industry-specific standards) is to be followed in it.
+Industry standards to follow: This section will include checkpoints for the testing process if any standard (like ISO 9126 or any other industry-specific standards) is to be followed.

-Defect Management Plan: Proper defect management plan is important for every software product, so why not define one while planning test strategy – which includes (Types of defects & their severity level).
-Describe what processes you are going to follow for handling newly found issues/bugs during testing or discovered by end-users i.e., from the initial phase of finding them till final closure
+Defect Management Plan: A proper defect management plan is important for every software product, so why not define one while planning a test strategy – that includes (Types of defects & their severity level).
+Describe what processes you will follow for handling newly found issues/bugs during testing or discovered by end-users, i.e., from the initial phase of finding them till final closure.

 Testing Strategy: Lists the testing methods that will be used by the testing team along with details of each method like defect detection potential or resource usage etc. Also, the list of various tools/scripts that will be adopted during the testing process is included in this section.
 You can also mention any specific test design techniques or rules that you follow while creating test cases here.

-Execution Plan: Details about execution of testing efforts (testers) involved in the entire software development life cycle are provided in this section such as who handles what kind of activities, how much effort they put into it and their roles while executing tasks, etc. Terminologies used by industry professionals to express aspects of execution plans are also included here.
+Execution Plan: Details about the execution of testing efforts (testers) involved in the entire software development life cycle are provided in this section, such as who handles what kind of activities, how much effort they put into it, and their roles while executing tasks, etc. Terminologies used by industry professionals to express aspects of execution plans are also included here.

-Test Basis: List of the metrics which are used to track testing progress (like bug counts, test case coverage, etc ) and success rates of what is already delivered in form of release notes or project financial reports.
-Additional information about how you might create your test strategies and what additional things you will take into account like business risks, dependent aspects, critical features, and any other important input from the client end while preparing such document is also mentioned here.
+Test Basis: List the metrics used to track testing progress (like bug counts, test case coverage, etc.) and success rates of what is already delivered in the form of release notes or project financial reports.
+Additional information about how you might create your test strategies and what additional things you will consider, like business risks, dependent aspects, critical features, and any other important input from the client while preparing such a document, is also mentioned here.

-Outcome: This section explains what results we should expect as a result of this strategy.
-It explains how many resources could be saved or spent efficiently by considering the time frame involved in the whole process plus how much defect can be caught with those resources if it is a software testing effort.
+Outcome: This section explains what results we should expect from this strategy.
+It explains how many resources could be saved or spent efficiently by considering the time frame involved in the whole process, plus how much defect can be caught with those resources if it is a software testing effort.

-Approval: This section does not belong to the template but it is important to maintain it as per business needs for presenting the Test Strategy Document to concerned parties.
-Business sign-off along with dates and signatures are part of approval content which should be included in this section.
-You can prepare any specific format like letterhead or email templates for presenting the final Test Strategy Document to project stakeholders.
+Approval: This section does not belong to the template, but it is important to maintain it as per business needs for presenting the Test Strategy Document to concerned parties.
+Business sign-off, dates, and signatures are part of approval content, which should be included in this section.
+You can prepare any specific format, like letterhead or email templates for presenting the final Test Strategy Document to project stakeholders.

-Key Points – There are many aspects in accessing test strategy document which we need to consider while making strategies that could help us achieve greater success during the execution phase.
+Key Points – There are many aspects of accessing the test strategy document that we need to consider while developing strategies that could help us achieve greater success during the execution phase.

 Test Strategy is one of the last deliverables for an application/project under review.
-As a result, all other documents related to testing activity have to be prepared before starting to make this document.
-In case if you need to update any of them while making a test strategy, it should be carefully done.
+As a result, all other documents related to testing activity must be prepared before making this document.
+It should be carefully done if you need to update any of them while making a test strategy.

-Test Strategy Document is the last report after the final acceptance testing phase or alpha/beta testing activities have been completed for the software project and a product is handed over to the client’s end.
-As a result, every other testing activity which was performed previously has already been reported with all details like what defects were detected and how much effort was required to find those bugs by execution of each type of testing method used during the whole process.
-That means you have a complete Executed Test Plan at your disposal before writing the test strategy document so that you can take advantage of outcomes as well as share metrics related to cost estimation also.
+The test Strategy Document is the last report after the final acceptance testing phase or alpha/beta testing activities have been completed for the software project, and a product has been handed over to the client.
+As a result, every other testing activity that was performed previously has already been reported with all details, such as what defects were detected and how much effort was required to find those bugs by executing each type of testing method used during the whole process.
+That means you have a complete Executed Test Plan at your disposal before writing the test strategy document so that you can take advantage of outcomes and share metrics related to cost estimation.

-Stakeholders should be involved in the creation of this document so that it could be explained clearly to them which would help them in having a clear picture of testing activity and expected results for the project.
-The same is true with Executor Group also, stakeholders should be clear about their roles and responsibilities while executing tasks assigned to them while making Test Strategy Document during the planning phase.
+Stakeholders should be involved in creating this document so that it can be explained clearly to them, which would help them have a clear picture of the testing activity and expected results for the project.
+The same is true with the Executor Group.
+Also, stakeholders should be clear about their roles and responsibilities while executing tasks and making a Test Strategy Document during the planning phase.

-Test Cases should be created before making this document so that they could be documented clearly in a report along with their estimated amount.
-Test case coverage (how many lines of code) will tell how much un-tested condition exists in the application/project and that could help us create better strategies for achieving greater success.
+Test Cases should be created before making this document so that they can be documented clearly in a report along with their estimated amount.
+Test case coverage (how many lines of code) will tell how many untested conditions exist in the application/project, and that could help us create better strategies for achieving greater success.

-Test Strategy Document should give an easy-to-understand view on test execution for all stakeholders so that it could be maintained easily by different groups and Executor groups as well.
-In case if you are making the document for a Read-Only Group, then test metrics like cost and time estimates will do more than enough in helping them achieve better results during the testing phase.
+Test Strategy Document should give an easy-to-understand view of test execution for all stakeholders so that it can be maintained easily by different Executor groups.
+If you make the document for a Read-Only Group, test metrics like cost and time estimates will do more than enough to help them achieve better results during the testing phase.

-If you are working as a Quality Assurance Analyst or Quality assurance engineer, a Test Strategy Document may help you in convincing your customers about software quality.
-A well-defined test strategy would demonstrate the importance of Testing in an organization and also prove that there is someone who can be held accountable for the quality of the product.
+If you are a Quality Assurance Analyst or Quality assurance engineer, a Test Strategy Document may help you convince your customers about software quality.
+A well-defined test strategy would demonstrate the importance of Testing in an organization and prove that someone can be held accountable for the quality of the product.

-This is one of the most important document templates which every tester should have in their arsenal.
-This template helps you to define Scope, Objectives, and Deliverables together with the Test Approach and Tools used in the project under testing.
-Also, it includes the Metrics section which provides details about Quality Metrics that will be used for keeping track of progress.
+This is one of the most important document templates every tester should have in their arsenal.
+This template helps you define scope, objectives, and deliverables with the test approach and tools used in the project under testing.
+Also, it includes the Metrics section, which provides details about Quality Metrics that will be used to keep track of progress.

-If you have any queries regarding the Test Strategy Document or this article, please feel free to leave a comment below.
+Please comment below if you have any queries regarding the Test Strategy Document or this article.